leonitousconforti/effect-schema-migrators/README.md

 ## Example migrating the Moby project's swagger2.0 document to an effect schema

 The Moby projects swagger2.0 document is over 10K lines full of documentation, types, routes, and examples that I would like to have in one of [my projects](https://github.com/leonitousconforti/the-moby-effect) as an @effect/schema.
-Let's see how we can migrate their swagger2.0 document
+Let's see how we can migrate their swagger2.0 document to a starting point for an @effect/schema

 ## Goals :white_check_mark: